10 Master Bedroom Ideas for Your Custom HomeJanuary 10, 2018

 7. Include Plenty of Storage

 Another one of the most useful master bedroom ideas is to include plenty of storage.
+And, there are plenty of ways to add more storage to your bedroom design.
 One of the keys to getting the most out of your bedroom design is to decide how you plan to store most of your clothing.
 Will separate closets work best?
 Will you need additional closet drawers and shelving?
 Do you prefer chests of drawers and bureaus?

 Or, do you need a mix of drawers, shelving, and a walk-in closet?
 A walk-in closet is every fashion enthusiast’s dream.
 This offers plenty of space for clothing, shoes, accessories, and jewelry.
 Not only does a walk-in closet give you plenty of storage space, but it also often displays it beautifully and conveniently.